Microsoft-Web/WebCampTrainingKit/HOL/VSWebTooling/README.md

 <a name="Ex2Task3" />
 #### Task 3 - Using IntelliSense in JavaScript Documents ####

-With Web Essentials 2013, style sheets and HTML pages produce a list of IDs and class names.
-In this task, you will learn how those lists improve JavaScript IntelliSense support in Web Essentials 2013.
+With Web Essentials, style sheets and HTML pages produce a list of IDs and class names.
+In this task, you will learn how those lists improve JavaScript IntelliSense support in Web Essentials.

 1. In the **Index.cshtml** file, add the following code to define a **script** tag for JavaScript code.